Artificial Intelligence for Food Innovation: Results

-{\sffamily{\bfseries{Motivation.}}} Beyond production, food preparation determines consumer experience of alternative proteins.
-When considering this, both individuals and foodservice operations must balance enjoyment with health, cost, convenience, and allergens, while advancing broader goals like protein diversification and sustainability.
-Large Language Models are promising aids, as they are already trained on vast collections of recipes and can integrate data from sources such as Recipes1M, USDA FoodData Central, the HESTIA climate database, and Food.com reviews. {\it{How can we best integrate human knowledge into AI systems to ensure that recipe models generalize across diverse groups of users, dietary needs, and cultural traditions?}}\\[6.pt] {\sffamily{\bfseries{Background and State of the Art.}}} Recent research has evaluated and refined LLMs for recipe-related tasks, including generation, revision, and preference prediction.
-Improvements rely on several strategies: fine-tuning with domain-specific datasets, retrieval-augmented generation that combines LLMs with external knowledge at inference time, and integration with optimization algorithms or external tools.
-A study benchmarking models on the Recipe1M dataset found off-the-shelf LLMs unreliable due to hallucinations \cite{mohbat24}, echoing anecdotal reports \cite{wells25,ray25}.
-However, fine-tuning on Recipe1M produced state-of-the-art results \cite{mohbat24,li24}, and supervised fine-tuning with direct preference optimization has enabled recipe revision tasks \cite{senath24}.
-Other work demonstrates the benefits of retrieval-augmented generation for recipes \cite{liu25,mizrahi25}, while one study directly targeted sustainable menu design \cite{thomas25}.
-Encouragingly, some LLMs now match expert food scientists in preference modeling for alternative protein applications \cite{thomas25}.
-Combining these models with combinatorial optimization algorithms has the potential to generate recipes and menus that satisfy nutritional and sustainability goals while complementing expert chefs. \\[6.pt] {\sffamily{\bfseries{Applications and Opportunities.}}} The ability to generate recipes under explicit constraints creates opportunities across individual and institutional contexts.
+The ability to generate recipes under explicit constraints creates opportunities across individual and institutional contexts.
 For individuals, fine-tuned LLMs could power AI health coaches that teach users how to modify meals to be more sustainable, nutritious, or culturally appropriate, while respecting restrictions such as allergies or religious requirements.
 Chefs and students could practice recipe generation in educational applications, receiving AI-driven feedback to refine their skills \cite{yang24}.
 In institutional settings, LLMs could support foodservice operations in offices, universities, or hospitals, tailoring descriptions, ingredients, and preparation methods under strict constraints.
 This is particularly valuable in programs such as “Food as Medicine,” which deliver cost- and time-sensitive meals for patients with chronic conditions after hospital discharge \cite{rosas25}.
-In all these scenarios, AI could accelerate constrained recipe generation, broaden access to healthy and sustainable foods, and scale public health interventions that rely on tailored meal planning.\\[6.pt] {\sffamily{\bfseries{Challenges and Open Questions.}}} Despite this promise, important challenges remain.
-Off-the-shelf LLMs perform unevenly across cultural contexts, often fail to capture diverse user preferences, and can generate outputs that are numerically inconsistent, unsafe, or infeasible.
-They also lack molecular-level understanding of food and have limited knowledge of food safety.
-Training LLMs from scratch remains prohibitively resource-intensive \cite{rillig23}.
-These shortcomings raise risks of culturally inappropriate, impractical, or even dangerous recipes, while incurring environmental costs.
-Mitigation strategies include equipping LLMs with external datasets, relying on open-source pre-trained models, and carefully integrating optimization tools.
-Beyond technical concerns, broader societal impacts must be addressed: LLMs should promote user agency and creativity rather than replace them, and they should be designed to complement, not displace, human expertise. {\it{The vision is a human-centered approach in which LLMs assist with recipe drafts and revisions while empowering users to adapt meals to their own needs, preferences, and cultures, ultimately supporting sustainable and healthy food choices.}}
+In all these scenarios, AI could accelerate constrained recipe generation, broaden access to healthy and sustainable foods, and scale public health interventions that rely on tailored meal planning.